-Jill Biden sent to hospital after getting object lodged in her foot
+Jill Biden sent to hospital after getting object lodged in her foot.
+The president was by her side.

-For the second time this year, President Joe Biden has cleared his schedule to accompany his wife, Jill Biden, to a medical procedure.
+WASHINGTON – For the second time this year, President Joe Biden has cleared his schedule to accompany his wife, Jill Biden, to a medical procedure.

-The first lady was walking along the ocean on O’ahu, Hawaii, near Honolulu last weekend when she “stepped on an object on the beach which became lodged in her left foot,” her spokesman Michael LaRosa said in a statement.
+The first lady was walking along the ocean on Oahu, Hawaii, near Honolulu, last weekend when she “stepped on an object on the beach which became lodged in her left foot,” her spokesman Michael LaRosa said in a statement.

-White House officials haven’t specified what the object is, but the condition has become serious enough to require a trip to the hospital.

 “She will undergo a procedure [Thursday] at Walter Reed National Military Medical Center to remove the object,” LaRosa said.
 “The President will join her.”